 Mexican sunflower (Tithonia rotundifolia)

 For a big, bold plant to lure butterflies, you can’t do better than Mexican sunflower.
-With varieties that grow from 3′ to 8′ tall in brilliant colors, they cut a swathe in the garden.
+With varieties that grow from 4′ to 6′ tall in brilliant colors, they cut a swathe in the garden.
+Wait until after the frost free date to direct sow.

 How To Use Direct-Sow Annuals